 If your business has suffered recent losses, has a poor credit rating, is highly leveraged or has recently been turned down for bank finance - you may find non-bank finance easier to obtain, more flexible and possibly cheaper.

 This guide provides an overview of the main types of non-bank finance available to you, including other options like joint ventures and selling shares.
-It also provides information on how to increase your chances of securing investment, and how to recognise and avoid unauthorised lenders, such as loan sharks.
+It also provides information on obtaining non-bank investment, and how to recognise and avoid unauthorised lenders, such as loan sharks.